Digital Circuitality

 | Morphological Coherence | Cₘ = 1.000 | Clean composition with any compatible polymer via EVA algebra. |

-The Landauer Gap
+The Entropy Gap

-- Entropy production that propagates unpredictability
+- Entropy production that propagates unpredictability through compositions

 - The measurable distance between “it probably works” and “it is proven to work”